How to Train Your Dragon (2025 film): Music

 In February 2023, John Powell revealed he was set to compose the film's music, after he previously scored the original film trilogy.
 The score was released through Back Lot Music day-and-date with the film on June 13, 2025, and was preceded by the single "Test Driving Toothless", which was adapted from the demo of the original film's soundtrack.

 Release

 How to Train Your Dragon had its world premiere at CinemaCon inside The Colosseum at Caesars Palace in Las Vegas on April 2, 2025, as part of Universal Pictures' presentation of its 2025 theatrical slate.
 It had its first screening outside of the United States at the Sydney Film Festival on June 9, 2025, followed by a Los Angeles premiere at the Academy Museum of Motion Pictures on June 7, 2025, and a New York premiere at the 2025 Tribeca Festival on June 11, 2025.

 The film was released theatrically by Universal in the United States on June 13, 2025, including engagements in RealD 3D, IMAX, Dolby Cinema, 4DX, ScreenX and D-Box.
 It was previously set for release on March 14, 2025, but due to the 2023 SAG-AFTRA strike, it was delayed to its June date.
+The film was dedicated to the memory of Gerard Butler's mother, Margaret Coll, who died earlier that year in February at the age of 81.